manuRF/RaspberryPi_X10/README.md

 # IR2X10
-Rasberry pi gpio control via IR remote (using wiring pi and lirc).
+Rasberry pi gpio control.
+Via IR remote (using wiring pi and lirc).
-Android socket client to connect to Raspberry pi gpio Android server.
+Via Android socket client to connect to Raspberry pi gpio Android server.
 The raspberry has an IR diode on PIN GPIO02 and one RF433Mhz transmiter on PIN03.
 Receiving RF signals fron a RF remote (Euskaltel brand, but you can use your own remote with proper lirc.conf file) you can control two motorized blinds